Beitske Visser: Open-wheel racing

-2012 saw her début in the ADAC Formel Masters championship with Lotus, also known as Motopark Academy.
+2012 saw Visser make her début in the ADAC Formel Masters championship with Lotus, also known as Motopark Academy.
 Visser finished eighth in the championship with wins at Zandvoort and EuroSpeedway Lausitz, and another ten point-scoring finishes.

-She joined the Red Bull Junior Team racing academy at the start of the 2013 season but was dropped from the program at the end of the season.
+Visser joined the Red Bull Junior Team racing academy at the start of the 2013 season but was dropped from the program at the end of the season.

-She remained in the series with the team for the 2013 season; she won one race during the season, at the Sachsenring, and finished eighth again, in the final championship standings.
+Visser remained in the series with the team for the 2013 season; she won one race during the season, at the Sachsenring, and finished eighth again, in the final championship standings.